nicholaseager/nicholaseager.github.io/_guides/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 date: 2022-08-07
 description: 21 Days on the Manaslu Circuit with our favorite highlights, and more.
 image: photos/ne/2021/DSCF0855
+youtube: I2I4EySGYEU
 redirect_from:
     - /g/manaslu
 ---

-## Manaslu Circuit Trekking

 Trekking in Nepal is undoubtedly a lifetime experience you won't soon forget.
-Any route you choose is full of its own suprises and wonders.
+Any route you choose is full of its own surprises and wonders.
 While some of the more popular treks are full of breathtaking views and convenient services, the lesser-known ones are sparsely populated, more authentic, and still come with some amazing views.
 We chose to trek in Manaslu during the shoulder season (December) because we wanted to avoid tourists and see a more authentic Nepal and Tibet.
 If you feel the same and want to know more, keep reading :)

 ### Table of Contents
 1. [Our Favorite Highlights](#our-favorite-highlights)